zendframework/zf2-documentation/docs/languages/en/modules/zend.console.modules.rst

 Application banner
 ------------------

-The first time you run your ZF2 application in a Console, it will not be able to display any usage information or present itself.
-You will see something like this:
+To run the console ZF 2 component, go to your `public` folder, and type `php index.php`.
+By default, it will simply output the current ZF 2 version, like this:

 .. image:: ../images/zend.console.empty.png
    :width: 610